er1z/fakemock/README.md

 Internal architecture
 -
-FakeMock is a library with fair amount of tests so you don't need to bother if you want to make some contribution and concerned your code will mess up anything.
+FakeMock is a library with fair amount of tests so you don't need to bother if you want to make a contribution and concerned your code will mess up something.

 Modular architecture allows to enhance and extend functionality.
 The main entrypoint is a `FakeMock` class which needs three elements:
 - `Metadata\FactoryInterface` — builds some information on fields metadata, eg. if it should be processed, what rules are specified and so on,